Late Show with David Letterman: Episode structure

 In 2005, after the death of Johnny Carson, it was revealed that Carson had made a habit of sometimes sending jokes to Letterman which Letterman would then incorporate into his monologues.
 The January 31, 2005, episode of the Late Show, which featured a tribute to Carson, began with a monologue made up entirely of jokes written by Carson since his retirement.

 Letterman read the Top Ten List at this point before turning to guest interviews with a celebrity, politician, or other public figure.
 On most episodes, the first guest stayed on through the commercial break and continued the interview.

 Following the first guest was a short segment to bridge two commercial breaks sequentially.
 In earlier episodes, Letterman would return to his running gag during this break, or retry a failed stunt from earlier in the show.
 Later episodes included a brief comedy announcement from announcer Alan Kalter while showing the audience cheering.

 The final segment consisted of a live musical performance, a comedian performing a stand-up routine, or another guest interview.
 Musical guests included artists from David Bowie, U2, Neil Young, Coldplay to indie bands like Grizzly Bear, Gorillaz, MENEW, and Animal Collective.
 The CBS Orchestra frequently accompanied musical guests in performing their songs.
 Episodes occasionally concluded with Letterman recommending viewers stay tuned for Tom Snyder, Craig Kilborn, Craig Ferguson (James Corden in 2015), but usually he simply waved to the camera, saying, "Good night everybody!"
 In the latter part of the run, the admonishment to watch Craig Ferguson and James Corden was delivered by Alan Kalter, via voiceover.

 Regular sketches

 Late Show had various repeated absurdist segments, including those involving cast members' and audience participation.
-The show will also take a camera crew into the Hello Deli to show games such as "What's on the iPod?" and "Beat the Clock", or onto 53rd Street or the roof to record various stunts there.
+The show also took a camera crew into the Hello Deli to show games such as "What's on the iPod?" and "Beat the Clock", or onto 53rd Street or the roof to record various stunts there.